 Mr. Patrick Harding, Emeritus Toxicology Section Director, WI State Laboratory of Hygiene

-Analysis and Response to Defense Challenges in Forensic Alcohol Testing (continued)
+Analysis and Response to Defense Challenges in Forensic Alcohol Testing, continued

 Mr. Patrick Harding, Emeritus Toxicology Section Director, WI State Laboratory of Hygiene

-2:30 – 2:45 – BREAK
+1:30 – 2:45

-Expert Testimony: Basic Principles
+Expert Testimony: Basic Principles and Obligations

 Ms. Kari Hathorn, JD, District Attorney, Crook County, OR

-4:00 – 4:15 – BREAK
+2:45 – 3:00 – BREAK

-Expert Testimony: Basic Principles (continued)
+Expert Testimony: Basic Principles and Obligations, continued

 Ms. Kari Hathorn, JD, District Attorney, Crook County, OR

-Friday May 23, 2025
+Friday May 22

 Moot Court